 Cooling of the PCI Card

-The best wifi pci-e network cards work very hard, and if they do not have the right heat dissipation components then they can very quickly overheat and stop working.
+The best wifi PCI-e network cards work very hard, and if they do not have the right heat dissipation components then they can very quickly overheat and stop working.
 Always check to see whether there is a heat sink included with any PCI wireless card you are considering.

 Will the PCI Card fit?

 This might seem strange but some people own computer desktops that have a small form factor.
-There may be a problem with installing certain PCI wireless adapters into smaller machine cases so always check the dimensions of the card before you purchase it.
+There may be a problem with installing certain PCI wifi adapters into smaller machine cases so always check the dimensions of the card before you purchase it.

 Frequently Asked Questions